First page . . . Back to page 2 . . . Forward to page 4 . . . Last page (page 6)

 20071217

 I rebuilt the arm for the 5th planet to be much more sturdy.
 This entailed re-doing the drive train for the 5th planet's moons yet again.
-I also decided to replace the copper wire and flex tubes with rigid parts — however, it uses one essential part, 4442, that LEGO hasn't made for over 10 years:
+I also decided to replace the copper wire and flex tubes with rigid parts — however, it uses one essential part, part 4442, that LEGO hasn't made for over 10 years:

 E. Reworked 5th Planet